 In class we began Chapter 8 - Rotational Motion.

 We began with §8.1 - Angular Speed and Angular Acceleration.
 In introducing radians for measuring angles, I mentioned that this is the "unit" that Nature seems to prefer.
 There are other preferences of Nature (or the way our minds think about nature).
-For example, whenever we think about circles we inevitably end up being confronted by the irrational number pi, which is approximately 3.14159...
+For example, whenever we think about circles we inevitably end up being confronted by the irrational number , which is approximately 3.14159...
 Similarly, whenever we think about population growth or decay we end up being confronted with e, whose value is approximately 2.71828...
 Nobody really knows why Nature prefers these numbers.

 Note that the radian is not really a unit.
 It is defined as a distance, the arc length s, divided by another distance, the radius r, so has no unit.
 Nonetheless, in dimensional analysis we often treat it as a proper unit.

 We made an analogy between the right-hand rule used to determine the direction of the vector representations of the quantities of circular motion and a common wood screw such as shown to the right.
+If we rotate the screw to drive it into a piece of wood, the direction of its angular velocity vector is in the direction that the screw moves as it goes into the wood. |

-The arrows jump to the previous/next class summary.
+The arrows jump to the previous/next class